 Now, I can’t imagine not spending most of my days writing in one form or another!

-There is always going to be a novel draft on the go… There are currently three published Meonbridge Chronicles, a fourth in the series is well on the way, a fifth is in my head, and maybe there will be more… We’ll see!
+There is always going to be a novel draft on the go… There are currently four published Meonbridge Chronicles, a fifth in the series is on the way, a sixth is in my head, and maybe there will be more… We’ll see!